-The use of home batteries in Australia is set to grow and here’s what you need to know before taking the plunge.
+The use of home batteries in Australia is set to grow; here’s what you need to know before taking the plunge.

-Energy storage is storing electricity so you can use it later.
-Households have had the option of investing in home energy storage solutions for years, but use of deep cycle batteries along with other components has typically been expensive as well as unmanageable.
+Households have had the option of storing electricity and using it later for years, but use of deep cycle batteries along with other components has typically been expensive as well as unmanageable.

 However, this is changing quickly with the introduction of lithium batteries in the energy storage industry.
 You can expect the new generation of energy storage solutions to come at a cheaper price and smaller size.